"Re-Establish My Altar!"

 "RE-ESTABLISH MY ALTAR!"

 The altar is a powerful symbol - a symbol of the place of prayer.
-God is calling people to the place of prayer, so that He can pour out his love, power, and healing.
+While there are altars at churches, an altar can be at your bedside, in your home, or anyplace you turn to God in prayer.
+God is calling people to the altar of prayer, so that He can pour out his love, power, and healing.
 As the Holy Spirit brings us to a place of surrender and prayer, powerful things begin to happen.

 (1) The altar of prayer is a place of consecration.

 For all who sincerely desire to follow Christ, there is power in consecration.
 This is a rededication of all that we are, and all that we have, to Christ.
 Re-dedicating our all to Christ will bring fresh empowerment from heaven!
 In the Old Testament, the priests were reminded, "A fire shall always be burning on the altar; it shall never go out."
 (Lev.
 6:13).
 This reminds us of the fire of total surrender to Christ: Whatever comes, whether danger or blessing, whether difficulty or triumph, my all belongs to Him!

 "I beseech you therefore brethren, by the mercies of God, that you present your bodies a living sacrifice, holy and acceptable to God, which is your spiritual worship."
 (Romans 12:1).
 Fire will fall on the altar of consecration!

 (2) The altar of prayer is a place of confession, and turning from sin.

 When the Holy Spirit is at work, people confess their sins and turn away from them.
 Confession of sin is life changing, when there is also a willingness to forsake that sin.
 The compromises and sins of the flesh have become so commonplace in our land; Lord, establish the power of your altar in our hearts!
 Bring cleansing, confession, and a genuine turning from sin, through the power of your Holy Spirit.